March 2007 - Consent process (for Lawrence election from House of Bishop) ruled null and void on a technicality

 November 2007 – Consent received.

-July 2009 – General Convention: Two Resolutions pass: Generous Pastoral Response contrary to BCP and C & C. Work on rites for Same-Sex Marriage/Blessings, (Title IV revisions and Mandated National Church Health Care Program)
+July 2009 – General Convention: Two Resolutions pass: Generous Pastoral Response contrary to Book of Common Prayer (BCP) and Constitution and Canons.
+Work on rites for Same-Sex Marriage/Blessings, (Title IV revisions and Mandated National Church Health Care Program)

 January 26, 2010 – Attorney representing the Episcopal Church begins investigating the actions of parishes and the Diocese who modified their corporate documents to remove all references to TEC.
 Read more.

-March 26, 2010 Diocese holds Annual Convention--demands for the PB to remove her attorney.
+March 26, 2010 – Diocese holds Annual Convention--demands for the Presiding Bishop to remove her attorney.

-St Andrew’s, Mt Pleasant departs TEC and Diocese of SC
+March 28, 2010 – St Andrew’s, Mt Pleasant departs The Episcopal Church (TEC) and Diocese of South Carolina

-September 22, 2010 Forum of SC submitted charges to the Bishops and to EC--8 of the 12 charges mentioned in the allegations were brought up in this document.
+September 22, 2010 – The Episcopal Forum of SC submitted charges to the Bishops and to Executive Council of TEC --8 of the 12 charges mentioned in the allegations were brought up in this document.

-March 2011 HOB--PB refers to SC as the “Elephant in the Room”
+March 2011 – House of Bishops (HOB) meeting where the Presiding Bishop refers to SC as the “Elephant in the Room”

-2011: First Disciplinary Board for Bishops (DBB) finds it cannot certify abandonment.
+November 22, 2011 – First Disciplinary Board for Bishops finds it cannot certify abandonment.

 July 11, 2012 – SC Delegation Differentiates itself from actions of the 77th General Convention.
 Read more.